csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

 The DCG translation left out the probabilities, but we could put them back in: just aug- ment each constituent with one more variable representing the probability of the constituent, and augment the root with a variable that is the product of the constituent probabilities times the rule probability.

 The translation from grammar rule to definite clause allows us to talk about parsing as logical inference.
 This makes it possible to reason about languages and strings in many different ways.
 For example, it means we can do bottom-up parsing using forward chaining or top-down parsing using backward chaining.
-In fact, parsing natural language with DCGs was

-Section 23.3.
-Augmented Grammars and Semantic Interpretation 899

-one of the first applications of (and motivations for) the Prolog logic programming language.
-It is sometimes possible to run the process backward and do **language generation** as well asLANGUAGE
+In fact, parsing natural language with DCGs was one of the first applications of (and motivations for) the Prolog logic programming language.
+It is sometimes possible to run the process backward and do **language generation** as well as parsing.

-GENERATION

-parsing.
 For example, skipping ahead to Figure 23.10 (page 903), a logic program could be given the semantic form Loves(John ,Mary) and apply the definite-clause rules to deduce

-S(Loves(John ,Mary), \[**John**, **loves**, **Mary**\]) .
+S(Loves(John ,Mary), [**John**, **loves**, **Mary**]) .

 This works for toy examples, but serious language-generation systems need more control over the process than is afforded by the DCG rules alone.